-The 2018 MTSS Summer Conference was held June 20-21.
+2018: The 2018 MTSS Summer Conference was held June 20-21.
 June 20 featured Kristin R. Anderson with Visible Learning.
 Kristin is an associate of John Hatti and presented on his work focusing on strategies to produce the best results for students.
 225 educators attended this session.

-Planning has begun for the 2019 conference with the 95% group.
+2019: The MTSS Summer Conference was held on June 11 & 12.
+The 95% group provided training that included interventions for students with learning disabilities.
+250 educators attended.

 2d: Foundational reading training